stuffedwombat/stuffedwombat.github.io/iiii.md

 Focus on your own interests.
 Follow your little weirdo nature without thinking about money for as long as you possibly can.
 The things you discover if you let go of the desire to become rich are, ironically, the things that have the highest chance of working out financially.

 The more you try to force your creativity into a specific direction (that you presume to be profitable) the less the creativity will flow.
 Even if you end up making a game that sells, money (and making even more of it) will be all that’s on your mind from here on out.
-I’ve never seen someone who sold out in cold blood actually enjoy their work afterwards.
+I’ve never seen someone who sold out creatively actually enjoy their work afterwards.

+A common pattern I've obeserved is that people will struggle to appeal to a very large audience for a while.
+It's only when they pivot to a smaller project they care about deeply, that their stored up creativity unleashes in a very fast development process leading to, at least in the cases I've personally observed, games that sell better than anything they ever did before.

 Being an indie developer is about enjoying the work.
 If you don’t enjoy what you do, the uncertainty, the stress, even the profit is not worth it.
-The goal is always just to make enough money to take a break, reflect and then make the next game at your own pace.
+The goal is always just to make enough money to take a break, reflect and then make the next game.

-If you’re struggling financially while trying to finish your indie game right now, all of this will make you sad and furious with me.
-How can you focus on what you enjoy when you’re worrying about money everyday?
+If you’re struggling financially while trying to find the time to work on your indie game right now, all of this will make you sad and furious with me.
+How can have the time to find out what you enjoy, how can you find your voice, when you have to worry about money everyday?
 The advice I give is only useful for people who don’t have to worry about money.

 You’re right.